msbragi/jdbmig/README.md

 Versions:
 - 1.0.0 First release

-I have looked around to find an utility jdbc based, to download and upload data to different databases, but didn't found anything.
+I have looked around to find an utility jdbc based, to download and upload data to different databases, but didn't find anything.
 For this reason i decided to build my own.

 JDBMig is an agnostic java application that uses jdbc to export and import data into different databases.